 Each of these types of work is done in a different fashion; therefore, it is important to pay attention what type it is.

-This chapter defines two types of artifacts to be built.
+The MVP does not cover all of these well.
+This chapter defines two new types of artifacts to be built.
 The Minimum Business Increment (MBI) is used when developing an enhancement to a new product or a new product to an existing customer market.
 The Minimum Viable Replacement (MVR) can be used for updating existing systems in increments.

 This chapter looks at the challenge of correctly defining the increments to be realized.
 There are three concepts to help address this: The Minimum Viable Product for new products, the Minimum Business Increment for enhancing existing products and the Minimum Viable Replacement for replacing existing systems in increments.